PLUM VILLAGE

 Jacobs-Stewart

 Above all, we wanted a meeting that was focused on the Steps and that had but one primary purpose - to carry the message to the alcoholic who still suffers.
-AA, the Steps and the fellowship saved our lives and we hope that all of our Buddhist brothers and sisters who are still suffering from the affects of drugs and alcohol might have the same shot at getting clean and sober that we had.
-Recently, especially due to the pandemic, the incidents of alcoholism and drug addiction have risen sharply; however, the access to quality and affordable treatment, which was never good, has become even worse.
-We wanted to have a meeting that remained within the A.A.
-Fellowship.
-Like it says, a desire to stop drinking is our only requirement for membership.
+The fellowship of Alcoholics Anonymous and working the 12 Steps within that fellowship saved our lives and we hope that all of our Buddhist brothers and sisters who are still suffering from the effects of drugs and alcohol might have the same opportunity we had of getting clean and sober.
+Recently, the incidents of alcoholism and drug addiction have risen sharply; however, the access to quality and affordable treatment, which was never good, has become even worse.
+For these reasons, we wanted to have a meeting that remained within the fellowship of Alcoholics Anonymous.
+Like it says, a desire to stop drinking is the only requirement for membership.
+The pages under the HOME tab deal primarily with how we came to the conclusion that just as you can have "a god of your understanding," you can also have a spirituality of your understanding.

 Under the 12 STEPS & MINDFULNESS tab on the main menu bar, we present the 12 Steps from the perspective of the Meditation in Recovery group at the San Francisco Zen Center.
 The Meditation in Recovery group at the SFZC is responsible for a set of essays on and about the Twelve Steps titled Buddhism and the 12 Step Method of Recovery.
 In their introduction to these essays they present an explanation of how these essays came about.
 You may read that introduction and the nine essays in PDF format at this link.

 In our opinion it is quite difficult and rather disingenuous to discuss mindfulness in general and meditation in particular without references to and discussions of Buddhist psychology, history and philosophy.
 Many consider Buddhism as a religion with its own deities, theologies and rituals; however, there is also a school of Secular Buddhism.
+It is this type of Buddhism that we are referring to throughout this website.